Unit 3: Advanced Topics & Disease Prevention¶

 And that's actually a big deal.

-Cancer is the second leading cause of death globally.
-It touches nearly every family.
-Your clients are thinking about it, whether they tell you or not.
-Many carry quiet fears: about themselves, about loved ones, about family history.
+Cancer is the second leading cause of death globally, and it touches nearly every family.
+Your clients are thinking about it, whether they tell you or not, and many carry quiet fears: about themselves, about loved ones, about family history.

 So here's the remarkable news: research from WHO and major cancer research institutions consistently finds that 30-50% of all cancer cases are linked to modifiable risk factors.